 Desk monitoring is an on-going process.
-Agency recipients will be required to participate in desk top monitoring on an annual basis and as determined by the FDEM.
-The agency recipients will complete and submit the desk top monitoring within 14 business calendar days of receipt.
+Recipients will be required to participate in desk top monitoring on an annual basis and as determined by the FDEM.
 This contact will provide an opportunity to identify the need for technical assistance (TA) and/or a site visit if the FDEM determines that a recipient is having difficulty completing their project.